 This provides a significant opportunity for travelers to earn free flights and see the U.S. for business or leisure.
 There is an annual fee of $149 when you use this card.

-While large annual fees may seem intimidating at first, they may be well worth the cost over the long run.
+While large annual fees may seem intimidating initially, they may be well worth the cost over the long run.
 One can speak to an advisor to learn about all of the benefits.

 Additional advantages of the Southwest Rapid Rewards Visa include: